 Except as explained in the following paragraph, we conducted our audit in accordance with Canadian generally accepted auditing standards.
-Those standards require that we plan and perform an audit to obtain reasonable assurance whether the financial statements are free of material misstatement.
-An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the description of the control of financial statements.
+Those standards require that we plan and perform an audit to obtain reasonable assurance whether the financial statements are free or material misistatement.
+An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the incended attement.
+An audit include the includes meaning the statement.
+And the financial statements are statement.
+An audit includes accepted to the includes examining on the statement and the statement are statement.
+An audit includes a statements and the statement are statement at the statement and the statement are statement at the statement and the statement and the statement are statement at the statement and the statement at th financial statements.
 An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.

 In common with many charitable organizations, ACCESO International derives revenue from donations and fundraising, the completeness of which is not susceptible of satisfactory audit verification.
-Accordingly, our verification of these revenues was limited to the amounts recorded in the records of ACCESO International and we were not able to determine whether any adjustments might be necessary to donations and fundraising revenue, excess of revenue over expenses, current assets and
+Accordingly, our verification of these revenues was limited to the amounts recorded in the records of ACCESO International and we were not able to determine whether any adjustments might be necessary to donations and fundraising revenue, excess of revenue over expenses, current assets and net accent. net assets

-In our opinion, except for the effect of adjustments, if any, which we might have determined to be necessary had we been able to satisfy ourselves concerning the completeness of the donation and fundraising revenue referred to in the preceding paragraph, these financial statements present fairly, in all material respects, the financial position of ACCESO international as at December 31, 2008 and the results of its operations and its cash flows for the year then ended in accordance with Canadian generally accepted accounting principles.
-As required by the Canada Corporations Act, we report that, in our opinion, these principles have been applied on a basis consistent with that of the preceding year.
+In our opinion, except for the effect of adjustments, if any, which we might have determined to be necessary had we been able to satisfy ourselves concerning the completeness of the donation and fundraising revenue referred to in the preceding paragraph, these financial statements present fairly, in all material respects, the financial position of ACCESO International as at December 31, 2008 and the results of its operations and its cash flows for the year then ended in accordance with Canadian generally accordance Accessed accounting principies.
+As required by the Canada Camporations Act, we report that, in our opinion, these principles have been applied on a basis consistent with that of the preceding year.